MKTG 4362 · Market Strategy Capstone · MarkStrat Simulation · Industry Albatross

 Marketing · Intent

-Purchase intent is where positioning gets paid.
+Purchase intent is where the real work showed up.

 Operations · The Problem